Pat the White

-Patrick Leblanc, better known as Pat the White, is a Canadian artist from the Gaspé region of Quebec.
+Patrick Leblanc, better known as Pat the White, is a Canadian musician from the Gaspé region of Quebec.
 Leblanc was born on July 21, 1975.
 He grew up in the town of Carleton-sur-Mer, Quebec.
 He started playing guitar at a young age.
 It was his uncle who taught him the basics.
 In 1997, Leblanc left his home and worked for a while in Banff, Alberta.
 It was there that Leblanc discovered his biggest musical influence, The Allman Brothers Band.
 In 1999 he relocated to Quebec City and formed "The Pat The White Band".
 Since 1999, Leblanc has been playing festivals in and around Quebec.
 Festivals include the Mont Tremblant Blues Festival, the Montreal Jazz Festival, the Maximum Blues Festival, the "Woodstock en Beauce" Festival and the Sun Flower Gospel & Blues Festival in Clarksdale, Mississippi, U.S.

 In 2002, Leblanc was involved with a small group of Gaspésie musicians, including Nanette Workman, who went down to Clarksdale, Mississippi to experience the Blues at its roots.
 This trip became a documentary film presented on Télé-Québec.
 Leblanc returned to Clarksdale in 2004.
-In 2003 and 2004 Leblanc was awarded with Quebec's prestigious "Lysblues" Award for "Best Live Performance."
-In February of2004, Leblanc released his self-titled debut album; he collaborated on two tracks with Nanette Workman.
+In 2003 and 2004 Leblanc was awarded Quebec's prestigious "Lysblues" Award for "Best Live Performance."
+In February 2004, Leblanc released his self-titled debut album; he collaborated on two tracks with Nanette Workman.
 That year he also headlined the Maximum Blues Festival in his home town of Carleton.
 His show drew a capacity crowd.

 Since that performance Leblanc was invited to perform on the television program "Belle et Bum", hosted by Quebec celebrity Normand Brathwaite.
 Leblanc has become a regular guest on the show.
 In 2005, Leblanc was nominated for the Maple Blues award "Best New Artist in Canada".
 The band was showcased at Healey's Roadhouse as part of the Maple Blues awards.
 In 2006, Leblanc released his second album, Reviver.
 It was released at Quebec City's historic Capitole Theatre on February 10, it was a tremendous success.
 The album "Reviver" includes a 14-minute version of the Allman Brothers classic "Whipping Post".